zymzxq/puppet_for_the_win/README.markdown

 (REVISIT - This is the thing we're working to.
 Make sure this is accurate once implemented)

+### Note ###

+The version of Git included in this toolchain may be older than the one that is locally configured.
+The initial bootstrap of Git repositories may fail due to newer configuration in the local `.gitconfig` file.
+For example, if Git is configured with `simple` for the `push` configuration option, `BUILD.cmd` may fail.
+Adjust the users `.gitconfig` accordingly.

 # Making Changes #

 The [Puppet Win Builder](http://links.puppetlabs.com/puppetwinbuilder) archive